wactbprot/metis/frontend.md

 * ERROR ... an error occured during the execution of the task; the
   [scheduler](components/scheduler/src/metis/scheduler/core.clj) sets
   the container status to ERROR; the execution is suspended
+4. task controls:
+*  ⚙ ... set state of step to WORKING: stops the execution until step is set to READY or EXECUTED
+*  ✓ ... set state of step to EXECUTED: task execution is skipped
+*  ▷ ... set state of step to READY: run task again (e.g. after error)
+5. task position:
+* SEQ-IDX ... sequential step index
+* PAR-IDX ... parallel step index